How to Propagate Monstera Deliciosa

 There aren’t many house plants I would recommend propagating in soil, not because it’s difficult, but because it’s easier to propagate in water.

 Monstera, however, are the exception to this rule.
-They’re perfectly happy to root in soil without you needing to tend to them too much.
+They’re perfectly happy to root in soil without you needing to tend to them too much, and they’re not as quick to rot as many other houseplants.

 How to propagate Monstera deliciosa in soil